-With adequate upkeep, your air conditioner will deliver worry-free performance for many years.
-But, just like any other thing in your home, it will eventually need to be upgraded.
-Knowing when to replace it is important to prevent expensive repairs, higher utility bills and comfort disruptions.
+With ample upkeep, your air conditioner will offer worry-free cooling for many years.
+But, similar to any other machine in your house, it will ultimately need replacement.
+Knowing when to replace it is key to skip pricey repairs, costly energy bills and interruptions to your comfort.

-When it comes to being cool and your home’s energy efficiency, our Willco Air Conditioning, Refrigeration & Heating Inc. specialists have your best interests at the forefront.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our Willco Air Conditioning, Refrigeration & Heating Inc. professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-Typically, the Department of Energy says the majority of air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to get started prepping for air conditioning installation before it fails so you aren’t sweating while you’re waiting for installation.
+In most instances, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to get started preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for installation.

-How dependable is your air conditioner?
-Does it cool dependably, even on the hottest days?
-Or is it frequently breaking down?
-When your air conditioner is less trustworthy it’s time to start considering getting an upgraded one.
+How reliable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it routinely malfunctioning?
+When your air conditioner becomes less reliable it’s time to initiate considering getting an updated one.

-Over your air conditioner’s life span, it’s expected for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s life span, it’s normal for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.

-Every air conditioner comes with a SEER rating, which rates how proficiently it uses electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
+Every air conditioner has a SEER rating, which ranks how efficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal mandates.
 However, your air conditioner becomes inefficient as it wears out.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often more expensive but might pay for themselves over time through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but may pay for themselves over time through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you cool when your air conditioner is running?
-Or are you often switching the temperature to keep cool?
-An old air conditioner may have trouble keeping your residence comfortable due to reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full blast continuously, these air conditioners run at multiple speeds to adjust your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you often dialing down the temperature to stay cool?
+An old air conditioner might have problems keeping your house comfy due to reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s comparable to a normal conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, call us about installing a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good approach to stay on top of energy efficiency, with not much effort needed from you.
-And, depending on the rebates available by your utility company, you could be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter settings accordingly.
+Getting a smart thermostat is a wise method to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for not much.
+Many of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temperatures as necessary.

-If you use an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise way to ensure smart thermostat compatibility.
+If you use an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured due to its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, solving the problem will be costly.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, repairing the problem will be expensive.
+That’s since Freon is only available in decreased, recycled amounts.

-Newer air conditioners run on Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build as time goes by.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up over the years.

-We know that air conditioner cost is your first question.
-That’s why partnering with Willco Air Conditioning, Refrigeration & Heating Inc. for air conditioning installation in Branchville and surrounding areas is easy and affordable.
-Our technicians will help you choose the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We are aware that air conditioner cost is your top question.
+That’s why working with Willco Air Conditioning, Refrigeration & Heating Inc. for air conditioning installation in Branchville and surrounding areas is easy and affordable.
+Our pros will help you find the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.